JeffJames1/blog/create_webhook.md

 *	Response (values removed)

 ![image of Postman signin json request](images/webooks_and_teams/postman_signin_json_response.png)
-  * Please the value of “token” in the tableau-auth-token variable in the environment
+  * Place the value of “token” in the tableau-auth-token variable in the environment
 *	The completes the environment setup
 *	The auth token has a lifespan and will need to be regenerated periodically
 ### Webhooks